 - Heat a skillet to medium high heat, and add some avocado oil to coat the pan.
 Dip each chicken breast in flour, then eggs (shaking off excess), and then the bread crumb/cheese mixture, coating well in each ingredient bowl.

-- Serve the chicken over pasta of your choice and some crusty bread.
+- Serve the chicken over pasta (or veggies) of your choice and some crusty bread.